Careers Education & Post-16

 There has never been a time when careers education has been as important for young people as it is today.
 The landscape of education, training and employment opportunities is more complex and more challenging than ever before.

-Change in the labour market, driven by technological development and increasing globalisation, means there are greater challenges and opportunities for young people entering the labour market.
+Changes in the labour market, driven by technological development and increasing globalisation, means there are greater challenges and opportunities for young people entering the labour market.
 We want to challenge perceptions and raise aspirations, free from gender bias, so that students are able to look beyond their immediate environment to new and exciting possibilities, being inspired by new opportunities.

 Students and their parents have access to a range of support allowing them to learn about the local labour market requirements and future career paths.